 Moral of the story – Even though I was terrified a good deal of the time, I’d spent an amazingly beautiful day, completely isolated in the snow packed High Sierra and the courage and confidence I gained that day continues to serve me.
 I would later develop programs helping others deal with their fears but for today, I was good enough.
 I was enough.

-Joanna Jeronimo is an adventurer, university lecturer, international touring comedian, a national cooking champion and sourdough baker, published in three cookbooks, artist, art columnist, Telly Award winner for writing, creating and directing ArtScapes: The Power of Art and Culture in Hawaii, creator/writer and director of Blood Ties: Hawaii, and former VIP hotel broker for luxury groups.
+Joanna Jeronimo is an artist, art columnist, Telly Award winner for writing, creating and directing ArtScapes: The Power of Art and Culture in Hawaii, creator/writer and director of Blood Ties: Hawaii.
+Always an adventurer, she’s a university lecturer, international touring comedian, a national cooking champion and sourdough baker, published in three cookbooks, and former VIP hotel broker for luxury groups.

 To continue reading Soundings for free just click the little blue ‘X’ in the upper right corner.